 Below are some of the potential risks you face when you decide to operate a car while using headphones:

 Reduced hearing: Headphones make it hard to hear what’s happening around you, which is dangerous while driving.
-You might miss crucial sounds like car horns, sudden braking, shouting, or emergency vehicle sirens.
-This is especially true for headphones with a noise-cancellation feature.
+You might miss crucial sounds, like car horns, sudden braking, shouting, or emergency vehicle sirens.
+This is especially true for headphones with noise cancellation.

 Distracted driving: Wearing headphones while driving increases the chance of driving distracted.
 Listening to podcasts, talking on the phone, or fiddling with the volume or contacts may cause you to take your eyes off the road.[3]